miguelcobain/IP.API/README.md

 # Instant Places API Client #

 Instant Places API Client (or IP.API) is a javascript library that abstracts the usage of the Instant Places REST API.
 It was designed to be used with any javascript based applications, such as [Instant Places](http://www.instantplaces.org/) applications.
+Some of its concepts were borrowed from [BackboneJS](http://backbonejs.org/).

-## Getting Started ##
+# Getting Started #

 The usage is very simple.

-1. Download the built javascript file.
+1. Download the built javascript file from the `build/` directory.
 2. Include it in your HTML page (or whatever javascript dependency manager you're using).
 3. The `IP.API` namespace is created for you, and you can start using it.
 See examples below.